Skip to content

 0

-My mobile text messages (SMS messages) are failing to send through Amazon Simple Notification Service (Amazon SNS).
+My mobile text messages (SMS messages) failed to send through Amazon Simple Notification Service (Amazon SNS).

 Resolution

-For more information, see Viewing Amazon CloudWatch metrics and logs for SMS deliveries.
-Also, see How do I access Amazon SNS topic delivery logs for SMS messages?
+Follow these steps to activate and view Amazon CloudWatch logs for SMS messages.
+For more information, see How do I access Amazon SNS topic delivery logs for SMS messages?

 Check whether you exceeded your monthly SMS spending quota